6-ingredient chicken fajitas made in just 30 minutes! This simple recipe can be thrown together on any busy weeknight.

 - 2 limes cut into wedges

-Add the onions to the skillet and cook, stirring occasionally, until the sides begin to brown, about 2 to 3 minutes.
+- Add the sliced onion to the skillet and cook, stirring occasionally, until the sides begin to brown, about 2 to 3 minutes.
 Add the peppers and saute, stirring occasionally until peppers reach desired doneness, about 6 to 8 minutes.
 Add the garlic and continue cooking until fragrant, about 1 to 2 minutes.